BiyiLawal/http_methods/README.md

-A nodejs localhost servernthat returns different responses depending on methods
+A nodejs localhost server that returns different responses depending on methods